ìPapa Kristq Negovaniî School Bathroom and Water Project – Albania

 Gabriel Hidalgo Naranjo

 Monitoring and Maintenance

 The local government and the school director will be in charge of monitoring and maintaining the bathrooms.

 This project will restore the school bathrooms to full functionality, and students, faculty, and staff will have potable water for all purposes.
 Once the bathrooms are fixed, there will be a presentation on the importance of toilets and sanitation to make the students aware of the new bathrooms and the best practice to use them.

 This project is part of the LET GIRLS LEARN program sponsored by FLOTUS Michelle Obama.
-It is intended to have a positive effect in keeping girls in school after they reach adolescence.
+It is intended to have a positive effect on keeping girls in school after they reach adolescence.
 Lack of clean facilities is a leading cause of women dropping out of school.
-Water Charity is proud to have sponsored the very first LGL project, and continues to be a leading contributor to the program, as evidenced by projects like this one.
+Water Charity is proud to have sponsored the very first LGL project and continues to be a leading contributor to the program, as evidenced by projects like this one.